spotinst/help/src/docs/ocean/features/cluster-orientation.md

 Cloud service provider relevance: <font color="#FC01CC">AWS Kubernetes</font>, <font color="#FC01CC">ECS</font>

-While Ocean optimizes for both availability and cost, you can control which optimizations are given priority.
-In a development environment, you can use cheaper nodes for development clusters.
-In a production environment, where availability is more important, you can apply a balanced orientation for cost and availability.
+While Ocean optimizes for both availability and cost, you can control which optimization is prioritized.
+In a development environment, you may choose cheaper nodes for development clusters.
+In a production environment, where availability is more critical, a balanced orientation between cost and availability is recommended.

-You can control the approach that Ocean takes by configuring the cluster orientation at cluster / virtual node group levels.
+You can configure Ocean’s optimization approach by setting the cluster orientation at the cluster or virtual node group level.

 ## Ocean Orientations